 Icon 5066 is being actively developed by Isode.
 It was shown for the first time at the HFIA meeting in Portsmouth which showed Icon 5066 operation over Narrow Band and Wide Band HF with the long frame sequence number extensions proposed by Isode to enhanced Wide Band performance.

-We plan to make a preview of Icon 5066 available to Isode partners in Q1 2016 with first product release in Q3 2016.
+We plan to make a preview of Icon 5066 available to Isode partners in Q1 2018 with first product release no later than Q3 2018.
 This product is expected to contain all of the capabilities described in this paper, with the exception of the following functionality to be provided in future releases:

 - Annex L (Wireless Token Ring)